 When will this happen?

-The emergency rule's impact on policies takes effect June 20, 2021.
+The emergency rule's impact on policies took effect June 20, 2021.
 That means for all new policies that start on or after that date, credit history will no longer be used to help in setting prices.
 Existing policies that will process renewals on or after that date will likewise no longer use credit history, and some customers are likely to see changes in their existing rates as a result.
-PEMCO's policies renew annually, and the change will apply at your first renewal under the emergency rule.
+The change will apply at your first renewal under the emergency rule.

 Will my rates change as a result?

 More than likely.
 We anticipate most people will see a change in their rate, ranging from a 20% increase to a 20% decrease.
 A smaller number of customers may see a more significant change in price due to this new rule.
 However, if you do see a change on your bill, it's not necessarily entirely the result of this new emergency rule and could be due to changes in your policy, your coverage, your claims, or other factors.

 The new rule will take effect automatically.
 Just like how any changes in your rates are currently presented, you'll find your new annual premium on your policy Declarations page.